Lifetime allowance (LTA) – uncrystallised funds pension lump sum (UFPLS) case study

 ARTICLE by The Technical Team

-The Lifetime Allowance (LTA) is the overall limit of tax privileged pensions funds a member can accrue during their lifetime, before a Lifetime Allowance tax charge applies.
+For pensions, the Lifetime Allowance (LTA) is the overall limit of tax privileged pension funds a member can accrue during their lifetime, before a Lifetime Allowance tax charge applies.
+The standard Lifetime Allowance is currently £1,055,000 (2019-2020).